onlyrecipeshere/onlyrecipeshere.github.io/README.md

 source of income for the person making the blog like website with ads.
 I should also add, this website won't really be a blog like situation.
 I'm not going to write a fucking novel describing my childhood trauma of being forced fed delicious food from my loving parents before every recipe.
 My plan is to have each recipe page have a basic layout: a recipe name (the title of the page), a list of ingredients, step by step directions, the source of this recipe if applicable, and maybe some food porn (pictures).

+But how am I going to make money on this?!
+How will I even support this site?!
+While I don't expect to make money off this, I have the means to support the website once it's a more finished project.